CareDailyAI/botlab/com.ppc.Lesson1-Microservices/README.md

 ## Microservices

-**A `microservice` is the highest layer of the stack where you, the developer, lives.** A microservice is intended to perform a small job.
+**A microservice is the highest layer of the stack where developers live.** A microservice is intended to perform a small job.
 Anyone who has done UI development will be familiar with the event-driven nature of a microservice.
 As data becomes available, methods are called within your microservice file, and it is your job to simply react to whatever is of interest.

+**All microservices are to be installed under the `intelligence/` directory.**

 Every microservice has a well formatted name, like `device_*_microservice.py` or `location_*_microservice.py`.
 The naming convention helps developers understand that the Python module is a microservice, and that it's either a "Device Microservice" or a "Location Microservice" which we explain below.